 Multivariate profiling.
-The extraction of multiple parameters for profiling of children from their activity profile was based on the time dependent values of Δd (figure 3a) as this gave a much greater discrimination that the Δt metric.
-The total number of events plus the summed value of the positive and negative Δd metric within a sliding, 2 minute time window provided 80 measures per child over the 40 minute activity sequence.
-Dimensional reduction was implemented using PCA; the 2-D plot for all 118 activity traces is shown in figure 3b.
-To interpret the PCA plot three regions were identified: L - low axis 1 and 2; M - medium axis 1, high axis 2; H - high axis 1, low axis 2 (figure 4a).
-Representative plots of the acceleration trace (magnitude) from each of these regions, are shown in figure 4b-g.
-Inspection of these shows that component 1 of the PCA correlates to activity intensity, measured as mean acceleration over the duration of the activity session (Pearson, r = 0.54), (for correlation plot, see Supplemental Digital Content 1, Appendix - supplementary information, http://links.lww.com/MSS/B710), whilst component 2 reflects differences in the time-staging of activity during play.
+The extraction of multiple parameters for profiling of children from their activity profile was based on the time dependent values of Δd (Fig. 3A) as this gave a much greater discrimination that the Δt metric.
+The total number of events plus the summed value of the positive and negative Δd metric within a sliding, 2-min time window provided 80 measures per child over the 40-min activity sequence.
+Dimensional reduction was implemented using PCA; the two-dimensional plot for all 118 activity traces is shown in Figure 3B.
+To interpret the PCA plot three regions were identified: L-low axis 1 and 2; M-medium axis 1, high axis 2; H-high axis 1, low axis 2 (Fig. 4A).
+Representative plots of the acceleration trace (magnitude) from each of these regions, are shown in Figure 4B-G. Inspection of these shows that component 1 of the PCA correlates to activity intensity, measured as mean acceleration over the duration of the activity session (Pearson, r = 0.54), (for correlation plot, see Supplemental Digital Content 1, Appendix-supplementary information, http://links.lww.com/MSS/B710), whereas component 2 reflects differences in the time-staging of activity during play.
 Closely located points in the PCA plot indicate children with highly similar motion variables.

-Figure 5a shows an expanded view of the PCA plot (shaded area in figure 4a).
-The raw traces from two children juxtaposed in the PCA plot, indeed confirm that their acceleration profiles are highly correlated across the whole of the play duration (figure 5c & d).
+Figure 5A shows an expanded view of the PCA plot (shaded area in Fig. 4A).
+The raw traces, from two children juxtaposed in the PCA plot, indeed confirm that their acceleration profiles are highly correlated across the whole of the play duration (Fig. 5C and D).
 Dendrogram plots provide an alternative to PCA for identifying hierarchical clustering of children based on their activity profiles.
-Figure 5b shows the dendrogram for all traces, sorted into 30 clusters using a weighted method with arithmetic mean (WPGMA), operating on the pairwise distance matrix between all points in the multivariate space (Euclidean distance).
-This provides information on groups of children with similar activity, e.g. cluster 17 encompasses the children shown in the red square on the PCA plot.
+Figure 5B shows the dendrogram for all traces, sorted into 30 clusters using a weighted method with arithmetic mean (WPGMA), operating on the pairwise distance matrix between all points in the multivariate space (Euclidean distance).
+This provides information on groups of children with similar activity, for example, cluster 17 encompasses the children shown in the red square on the PCA plot.
 It also allows quantitative assessment of similarity/dissimilarity using the cluster separation metric.